Do you hold back from pitching guest posts because you are afraid of rejection?

 The more they help their audience, the more their audience likes them, trusts them, and is likely to buy from them.

-Why does a blogger need your exceptional pitch?
+Why bloggers need your exceptional guest blog pitch?

 Popular bloggers don’t have the time and energy to write posts about every subtopic and angle that could help their audience.